 - Professional English/Spanish speaking guide

-- Horses/muleteer to carry general items and up to 5kg of personal items
+- Horses/muleteer to carry general items and up to 5kg of personal items.
+Not possible at day 4.

 - Hotel in Aguas Calientes